 Its green spaces such as the old bed of the Turia river, today converted into a garden, “el Jardín del Turia” (largest urban garden in Spain) as well as many other attractions that the city offers.

-• The Cathedral: do you know the Holy Grail of Valencia? the most wanted relic in the world, the chalice that Jesus Christ used in his last supper, that is what various writings narrate … contemplate the Renaissance frescoes, see its cathedral museum and much more … and if you like the emotion and the Good views, you can go up to the Miguelete, the Gothic bell tower of the cathedral, with 207 steps.
+• The Cathedral.- Do you know the Holy Grail of Valencia? the most wanted relic in the world, the chalice that Jesus Christ used in his last supper, that is what various writings narrate … contemplate the Renaissance frescoes, see its cathedral museum and much more … and if you like the emotion and the Good views, you can go up to the Miguelete, which is the Gothic bell tower of the cathedral, with 207 steps.

-• The Silk Exchange – la Lonja-, one of the most famous civil Gothic monuments in Europe, declared a World Heritage Site by UNESCO in 1996 ….
+• The Silk Exchange – la Lonja.- One of the most famous civil Gothic monuments in Europe.
+It was declared a World Heritage Site by UNESCO in 1996 ….

 The futuristic Valencia:

 The City of Arts and Sciences and Oceanographic, designed by the prestigious architects, Santiago Calatrava of Valencia .
 The Oceanographic park of Félix Candela with the unique ceilings of the Submarine Restaurant (underwater restaurant).

 The CAC combines science, nature and art, a unique complex dedicated to scientific dissemination and culture.

 You can take a walk around the Carmen neighborhood, in the Ciutat Vella district, this emblematic neighborhood, the most popular and bohemian, and that had various settlements in the past.
 It owes its name to the former church and convent, (now a multidisciplinary cultural center with temporary exhibitions), as well as the adjacent square.

 You can stroll through its narrow streets, see some facades of palaces on Caballeros street, see the Valldigna portal, access to the “moreria” neighborhood after the conquest of Valencia, by King Jaime I.